-to the members of Vostok Energy Pic
+to the members of Vostok Energy Plc

-We have audited the financial statements of Vostok Energy PIc for the Group and parent company for the year ended 31 December 2011 which comprise the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Cash Flow, the Consolidated Statement of Changes in Equity, the parent company Statement of Changes in Equity, the parent company Statement of Cash Flows and the related notes 1 to 31 for the Group financial statements and notes 1 to 17 for the parent company financial statements.
+We have audited the financial statements of Vostok Energy PIc for the Group and parent company for the year ended 31 December 2011 which comprise the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Cash Flow, the Consolidated Statement of Changes in Equity, the parent company Statement of Changes in Equity, the parent company Statement of Changes in Equity, the parent company Statement of Cash Flows and the related notes 1 to 31 for the Group financial statements and notes 1 to 17 for the parent company financial statements.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.